 - Penalizing those who knowingly benefit financially from participating in a venture that engaged in trafficking crimes.

 The Trafficking Victims Protection Reauthorization Act of 2013 (TVPRA 2013), Pub.
-L. No. 113-4, focuses in part on the elimination of human trafficking from the supply chain of goods.
-This legislation requires the Director of the DOS TIP Office—working with other DOS officials, DOL officials, and other U.S. governmental officials—to build partnerships between the U.S. Government and private entities to ensure that U.S. citizens do not use items, products, or materials produced or extracted with the use and labor of trafficking victims and that those entities do not contribute to trafficking in persons involving sexual exploitation.
+L. No. 113-4, focused in part on the elimination of human trafficking from the supply chain of goods.
+This legislation required the Director of the DOS TIP Office—working with other DOS officials, DOL officials, and other U.S. governmental officials—to build partnerships between the U.S. Government and private entities to ensure that U.S. citizens do not use items, products, or materials produced or extracted with the use and labor of trafficking victims and that those entities do not contribute to trafficking in persons involving sexual exploitation.